Available in 20g – 500g and 10kg packaging.

-SafAle™ F-2, is a Saccharomyces cerevisiae that has been specifically selected for secondary fermentation in bottle and in cask.
-This yeast assimilates very little maltotriose but assimi-lates basic sugars (glucose, fructose, saccharose, maltose) and is caracterized by a neutral aroma profile respecting the base beer character and settles very homogeneously at the end of fermentation.
+SafAle™ F-2 brewing yeast has been selected specifically for secondary fermentation in bottle and in cask.
+This yeast assimilates very little amount of maltotriose but assimilates basic sugars (glucose, fructose, saccharose, maltose).
+It is characterized by a neutral aroma profile respecting the base beer character and settles very homogeneously at the end of fermentation.

 Ingredients: Yeast (Saccharomyces cerevisiae), emulsifier E491